-1.1 Game Length: In Ponytail: Games will be six innings or one hour and thirty minutes.
+1.1 Game Length:

+In Sprites: Games will be four innings or one our and fifteen minutes, whichever comes first In Ponytail: Games will be six innings or one hour and thirty minutes, whichever comes first

 In Minors and Majors: Games will be six innings or one hour and forty-five minutes, whichever comes first.

 No new inning may start after the official time limit.